LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 For message-oriented communication, application systems use communication interfaces.
 A communication interface can either send or receive messages over communication links.
 A patient administration system, for example, may communicate with an MDMS by sending messages over communication interfaces and a communication link.
 In this example, the message may comprise information on the admission of a patient and the related administrative patient data.

 A message is a set of data on entities (e.g., administrative data on a given patient) that are arranged as a unit in order to be communicated between application systems.
 A message type describes a class of uniform messages and determines which data on which entity types is communicated by a message belonging to this message type.
-For example, the message type “patient administrative data” could describe how the administrative data on a patient (name, address, identification number, insurance data, etc.) must be arranged in a uniform way in order to be understood by both the patient administration system and the MDMS.
+For example, the message type "patient administrative data" could describe how the administrative data on a patient (name, address, identification number, insurance data, etc.) must be arranged in a uniform way in order to be understood by both the patient administration system and the MDMS.

 A message type can belong to a communication standard, i.e., a standard for syntactic interoperability (Sect.
-3.​7.​1).
+3.7.1).
 There are several communication standards which describe how messages of a certain data format must be communicated between application systems.
 In medical informatics, Health Level 7 Version 2 (HL7 V2) and DICOM are well-known examples of such message-oriented communication standards (Sects.
-3.​7.​2.​1 and 3.​7.​2.​4).
+3.7.2.1 and 3.7.2.4).
 Application systems have to communicate by using their interfaces to ensure that functions can use and update entity types as described at the domain layer.

 The concept of a message-oriented communication paradigm may also be used to model the communication between application systems and non-computer-based application components.

 #### 2.14.2.3 Service-Oriented Communication
-The service-oriented communication paradigm assumes that application systems provide encapsulated features (“services”) that can be used by other application systems.
-A patient administration system, for example, could offer a service “get patient” to other application systems within a health care facility.
+The service-oriented communication paradigm assumes that application systems provide encapsulated features ("services") that can be used by other application systems.
+A patient administration system, for example, could offer a service "get patient" to other application systems within a health care facility.
 When invoking this service, an application system such as the MDMS can request and obtain the administrative patient data of a given patient from the patient administration system.
-Application systems need “providing interfaces” to provide services to other application systems and “invoking interfaces” to invoke services provided by other application systems.
+Application systems need "providing interfaces" to provide services to other application systems and "invoking interfaces" to invoke services provided by other application systems.
 In 3LGM^2 models, invoking interfaces are represented by circles and providing interfaces are represented by triangles.

 Services themselves are not graphically represented at the logical tool layer but can be assigned to interfaces.
 Services of a similar type can be summarized in 3LGM^22 service classes.
-A function can be either supported by one service or by a set of combined (“orchestrated”) services.
+A function can be either supported by one service or by a set of combined ("orchestrated") services.
 In health information systems, the interoperability standards HL7 FHIR (Fast Health care Interoperability Resources) and open Electronic Health Record (openEHR) support the implementation of service-oriented architectures (SOA).
 Communication with non-computer-based application components can take different forms and is therefore considered separately.
 Communication of data between two non-computer-based application components is only possible through an active human intervention, for example, by carrying a paper document from one place to another.